sinhp/LeanFibredCategories/README.md

 * **The Main Theory** to be upstreamed to mathlib: Lemmas that belong in existing mathlib files and background theories.
 Those are located in the `Mathlib` subfolder.

-* **Spec-Test Examples**: The formalization in Mathlib is often done at the most level of generality possible.
+* **Spec Test Examples**: The formalization in Mathlib is often done at the most level of generality possible.
 Often it is implicitly assumed that one needs to trust that a formalization of a definition or theorem is correctly specified and does the right thing without inspecting all the hundreds/thousands of definitions and theorems which the theorem of our interest depends on.
 In this project we do not assume this: For the main theorems of the project, we provide a set of spec-test examples which are meant to be a set of simple examples that the reader can inspect and verify that the formalization does the right thing.

 ### Spec-Test Examples